Three Sequence Models. All Failed.

 Complexity is not a solution.

 I thought a more complex model (bidirectional sequence model) would find the signal that the simple model (sequence model) missed.
-But if the signal isn’t in the sequence, no amount of complexity will find it.
+If the signal isn’t in the sequence, no amount of complexity will find it.

 I was digging a hole in the wrong place.
 I wasn’t solving the problem.
 I was industrializing the mistake.